Artificial intelligence | European Medicines Agency (EMA)

 HumanVeterinaryData on medicinesMedicines

-It identifies actions for regulators in four key areas:
+The workplan identifies actions in four key AI-related areas:

 • Guidance, policy and product support - delivering guidance on the use of AI throughout the medicine lifecycle

-• AI tools and technology - providing frameworks for the use of AI tools
+• Tools and technology - providing frameworks for the use of AI tools

-• Collaboration and training - developing capacity for the use of AI technology
+• Collaboration and change management - developing capacity for the use of AI technology, and informing and preparing regulators for the AI transformation

 • Experimentation - ensuring a structured and coordinated approach